 When the Regime was first introduced, Matheson published a hardcopy Fitness and Probity Handbook to assist clients in navigating the new requirements.
-10 years have now passed and the Regime remains an area of high priority for the Central Bank.
-In the light of this, we have updated the original handbook to account for the intervening years and have moved it to an online platform for ease of reference and updating (the "Handbook").
+Over a decade later the Regime remains an area of high priority for the Central Bank.
+In light of this, we have updated the original handbook to account for the intervening years and have moved it to an online platform for ease of reference and updating (the "Handbook").